Arackulele/GrimoraMod/README.md

   - Slightly less linearity.
 Beat optional enemies to gain access to more nodes.

 - ![Feature](https://raw.githubusercontent.com/julian-perge/InscyptionReadmeMaker/main/Artwork/Git/new.png) Difficulty rebalance!
-  -Blueprints now follow a difficulty curve.
+  - Blueprints now follow a difficulty curve.
-  -Kaycee now has a new Boss Mechanics, making the first map slightly easier.
+  - Kaycee now has a new Boss Mechanics, making the first map slightly easier.
-  -Royal's and Grimora's areas have been buffed to provide for a more challenging experience given the new chess pieces.
+  - Royal's and Grimora's areas have been buffed to provide for a more challenging experience given the new chess pieces.
-  -Rebalanced the new cards to make them more interesting and less underpowered.
+  - Rebalanced the new cards to make them more interesting and less underpowered.
-  -Removed the BoneLord sigil from the Electric Chair ability pool :)
+  - Removed the BoneLord sigil from the Electric Chair ability pool :)

 ### 2.5.6